Antiracism Resources

 THE NEW JIM CROW: Mass Incarceration in the Age of Colorblindness (Michelle Alexander)

-Challenges the civil rights community—and all of us—to place mass incarceration at the forefront of a new movement for racial justice in America.
+This book challenges the civil rights community ~ and all of us ~ to place mass incarceration at the forefront of a new movement for racial justice in America.

 -